hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - There are no requirements regarding the deletion of an account.
 How can a user delete an account?
 - How can a user delete an account that has been marked as Default?
 Are there any specific considerations for this scenario?
 - What are the user registration requirements for the system?
 What login methods are available (email/phone/social media, etc.)?
 What information is required for registration (username, password, etc.)?
 How should the registration process look like?
+- It should also be tested "Terms and Conditions" and cookies.

 # T2.
 Marking an account as Default